UT Tyler Work-Study Programs

 Work-study awards will not show as a credit on the student account.
 Work-study awards will not disburse or pay toward any outstanding balance on the student account.
 To receive work-study a student must be enrolled in at least six credit hours.

-Directions for searching and applying for a job through the work-study program can be found on the UT Tyler Career Services website (select "On Campus Student Employment").
+Directions for searching and applying for a job through the work-study program can be found on the UT Tyler Career Success website (select "On Campus Student Employment").

 - Student must complete the FAFSA for the current academic year.

 - Student must add name and student ID number on the work-study wait list